Non-thermal escape of the Martian CO$_2$ atmosphere over time: constrained by Ar isotopes: Ion escape and precipitation modeling

-In the simulations, the planetary ions are obtained by photoionization {(see Table~\ref{tab:tbl1})} of four different atmospheric populations: cold and hot O, and cold and hot C (see Fig.~\ref{Fig:Profiles}). {The photoionization rates in the 1\,EUV$_{\odot}$ case are averages between the Quiet Sun and Active Sun values of the total C and O rate coefficients (three states summed together) in the PHoto Ionization/Dissociation RATES database\footnote{\url{https://phidrates.space.swri.edu}, referenced on April 22, 2021.} \citep{Huebner1979,huebner92,Huebner2015} scaled from 1 AU to Mars orbital distance.
-The photoionization rate coefficients in the 3\,EUV$_{\odot}$ and 10\,EUV$_{\odot}$ cases are the 1\,EUV$_{\odot}$ case values multiplied by the factor of 3 and 10, respectively.} {Hot particles are defined by having an energy $E > 1.5 \times E_{\rm therm}$ and cold particles by $E < 1.5 \times E_{\rm therm}$ with $E_{\rm therm}$ being the thermal energy (a detailed discussion on this distinction can be found in \citet{amerstorfer17}).} Since the cold population is only available up to the exobase, its density has been extrapolated by assuming a Maxwell distribution with the given temperature at the exobase. { The densities of the hot particles up to 15\,$R_{\rm M}$ are extrapolated by using their actual (non-Maxwellian) distribution function at the exobase.}
+{Hot particles are defined by having an energy $E > 1.5 \times E_{\rm therm}$ and cold particles by $E < 1.5 \times E_{\rm therm}$ with $E_{\rm therm}$ being the thermal energy (a detailed discussion on this distinction can be found in \citet{amerstorfer17}).} Since the cold population is only available up to the exobase, its density has been extrapolated by assuming a Maxwell distribution with the given temperature at the exobase. { The densities of the hot particles up to 15\,$R_{\rm M}$ are extrapolated by using their actual (non-Maxwellian) distribution function at the exobase.}

 {As inputs for the three global hybrid simulations we fit the retrieved densities by the following functions, i.e.,}

 \begin{description} \item[1 EUV$_{\odot}$:]

 \item[3 EUV$_{\odot}$:]